Shenstone, Staffordshire: Education

 The village is served by Greysbrooke Primary School on Barnes Road.
 A previous incarnation of the school was located on Birmingham Road, on the land currently occupied by the Greysbrooke cul-de-sac.

 Shenstone Lodge School lies on the Birmingham Road approximately 1/2 mi south of the village.

 Interests

 Shenstone was formerly the manufacturing home of the Norton Motorcycle.
 David Garside, a mechanical engineer who had developed a twin-rotor Wankel motorcycle for BSA, joined NVT to help establish production of the Norton Rotary bikes.
-The old factory still remains on the outskirts of the village, however has been taken over by Elbit Systems and is the site of regular protests.

-The village is served by 4 public houses: The Fox & Hounds, The Railway, The Plough and The Bull's Head.
+The village is served by four public houses: The Fox & Hounds, The Railway, The Plough, and The Bull's Head.

 Demography

 The village had an estimated population of 2,234.
 The ethnic make-up of the village was 97% White, 2% Asian, and 1% Other ethnic.
-The religious makeup of the village was 77% Christian, 22% No Religion, 1% Muslim and 2% other religion.
+The religious makeup of the village was 62.7% Christian, 35.1% No Religion, 1% Muslim, 0.8% Sikh and 0.2% Hindu.